OpenTMI/opentmi-addon/README.md

 singleton mixer can be used to create addon which manage some background operations like analyse results.
 Those background operations is activated when `register` -function is called.
-Note that `register` is called only once even opentmi is started cluster mode.
+Note that `register` is called only once even opentmi is started ìn cluster mode.

+**getters**
+* `isRegistered`  is true for instance which contains singleton instance

 Usage example:
 ```